AI in Marketing: Tools, Strategies & Best Practices 2026

 AI in Marketing: The Status Quo 2026

-The numbers speak for themselves:
+The numbers speak a clear language:

-- 28%Average cost savings with AI-supported campaign management
+- 28% average cost savings with AI-supported campaign management

-- 61%Marketers cite "AI competence" as the most important skill for 2026.
+- 61% of marketers name "AI competence" as the most important skill for 2026

 AI can: